amethyst/amethyst/ROADMAP.md

  * Provide collision testing API (triggers, raycasts, etc.)

 ### Tooling
 We want to focus on developing a game engine, even though a rich toolset is required to simplify different task for users.
-If possible, we can integrate existing tools like profilers and 3D editors.
+If possible, we can integrate existing tools like profilers and 3D editors (e.g adding plugins to serialize/deserialize amethyst worlds).
 'In-house' tools would be implemented on demand, e.g. engine specific data formats, own editor (Qt based?).

 ** Next Steps**